akshaykarle/twal-missions/README.md

 -	TWITTER_BEARER_CREDENTIALS
 - 	INSTAGRAM_CLIENT_ID
 -	DISABLE_RETWEETS
+- MIN_DATE

 `Hashtag` should be set to the text of the hashtag excluding the initial '#'.
 So if you wanted all of the posts with the "#peace" on Twitter, you set:
 	HASHTAG=peace

 To prevent from storing posts with certain words set the environment variable `CENSORED_WORDS` to the words you dont want to include in the .env file.
 For example, to censor posts that contain the word, "question", add the following line in the .env file: